nayash/shortest-distance-approx-deep-learning/README.md

 Best MLP (till now): Accuracy=76%, MSE=0.18, MAE=0.34

 #### Files in the project
 Main project files are <b>data_prep.ipynb</b> and <b>train.ipynb</b>.
 I have also included a "fun.ipynb" file which has some interesting observations from the project.
-This time I have also included all the experiments and results captured in tensorboard.
+Node2Vec implementation provided by authors was in python2, so I have converted and included the necessary files in python3 format.
+This time I have also included all the experiments and results that I captured in the tensorboard.

 Graph data is downloaded with gratitude from: